The Shack (2017 film): Critical response

 On Rotten Tomatoes, The Shack holds an approval rating of 20% based on 71 reviews, with an average rating of 3.9/10.
 The site's critical consensus reads: "The Shack's undeniably worthy message is ill-served by a script that confuses spiritual uplift with melodramatic clichés and heavy-handed sermonizing."
 On Metacritic, the film has a weighted average score of 32 out of 100 based on 18 critics, indicating "generally unfavorable reviews".
 However, audiences were more favorable, with CinemaScore reporting an average grade of "A" on an A+ to F scale, and PostTrak showing an overall positive score of 85% and a 70% "definite recommend" rating.

 Peter Sobczynski of RogerEbert.com gave the film 1.5 out of 4 stars, stating that it is "both too innocuous and too off-putting for its own good."
 Adam Graham of The Detroit News commented that it "feels like an overly long church sermon."
 The A.V.
 Club criticized the film's portrayal of religious themes, saying, "Most of its running time is taken with mollifying conversations between Mack and the movie's New Age-meets-Bible Belt oversimplifications of the Holy Trinity.
 It fits right into a long tradition of quasi-mystical pseudo-parables."

-Owen Glieberman of Variety was critical, opining that "The Shack isn't one of those films that portrays religious feeling in a way that's both reverent and truthful.
+Owen Gleiberman of Variety was critical, opining that "The Shack isn't one of those films that portrays religious feeling in a way that's both reverent and truthful.
 It reduces faith to a kind of spiritual comfort food."

 In contrast, religious and conservative critics responded more positively.
 Kathy Schiffer of the National Catholic Register found the film "inspiring, beautifully portrayed, and thought-provoking," especially praising the portrayal of the Trinity as "heart-warming".
 Wesley Baines of Beliefnet's noted that the film resonated with modern audiences because it addressed contemporary spiritual desires.